mnerv/calendarcache/README.md

 ## How to use

 The admin token is generate in data file under the name `admin_access.token`.
 This is generated the first time the app runs.
 The token is required to create users with admin privilege.
+You can remove both `admin.secret` and `admin_access.token` to regenerate them.

 The `POST` path to create user is